-- System Eligibility: Systems for which interconnection applications, including final building inspection, are completed at any time prior to the End Date are eligible.
-The system must be designed to offset at least 15% of the customer's current annual load. - Duration: - For residential systems, this transition mitigation measure continues for 5 years after issuance of a permission to operate.
-In no event shall the duration continue beyond June 30, 2022. - For commercial and industrial systems, this transition mitigation measure continues for ten years after issuance of a permission to operate.
-In no event shall the duration continue beyond June 30, 2027. - Attributes: This transition mitigation measure allows the customer to maintain the same TOU periods for the duration.
-Other changes in rate design, including allocating marginal costs to TOU periods and setting specific rate levels, will be litigated in utility-specific rate proceedings.
+- System Eligibility: A system for which (i) an initial interconnection application is filed no later than January 31, 2017 and (ii) the interconnection applications, including final building inspection, is completed at any time prior to the Grace Period End Date is eligible.
+The system must be designed to offset at least 15% of the customer's current annual load. - Duration: - For residential systems, this transition mitigation measure continues for five years after issuance of a

-6. Except as set forth in Ordering Paragraph 5, this decision shall not be binding on any rate proceeding filed prior to October 1, 2016.
-Parties in currently open proceedings may cite to this decision in support of their arguments, but compliance with this decision shall be required only for proceedings opened after October 1, 2016.
-7. The hearing determination is changed to state that no hearings are necessary.

-8. The motions for party status of Agricultural Energy Consumers Associates and the Public Schools are hereby denied.
+- permission to operate.
+In no event shall the duration continue beyond July 31, 2022. - For non-residential systems, this transition mitigation measure continues for ten years after issuance of a permission to operate.
+In no event shall the duration continue beyond December 31, 2027 (for schools) or July 31, 2027 (for all other non-residential). - Attributes: This transition mitigation measure allows the customer to maintain the same TOU periods for the duration.
+Other changes in rate design, including allocating marginal costs to TOU periods and setting specific rate levels, will be litigated in utility-specific rate proceedings. - 6.
+Except as set forth in Ordering Paragraph 5, this decision shall not be binding on any rate proceeding filed prior to October 1, 2016.
+Parties in currently open proceedings may cite to this decision in support of their arguments, but compliance with this decision shall be required only for proceedings opened after October 1, 2016. - 7.
+The hearing determination is changed to state that no hearings are necessary. - 8.
+The motions for party status of Agricultural Energy Consumers Associates and the Public Schools are hereby denied.
 All other pending motions are denied.